The Problem of Self-Reference

 as someone seeing is to a sighted person with his eyes close.”
 (5)

 One can argue, however, that the actual state of object (A) - at this present time - was itself a mere potential state (or a possibility) in the past - because (A) continually undergoes changes.
-To take Aristotle's example; the actual state of a person waking has a potential to develop into the same person sleeping - at a later time.
-This possibility (to be in a sleeping state) exists within the waking state as a future possibility, and there is no conflict or dichotomy between actuality and potentiality - as both belong to the same identity.
+To take Aristotle's example; we can say that the "actual state" of a person waking has a potential to develop into the same person sleeping - at a later time.
+This possibility (of the sleeping state) exists now within the actual waking state - in form of potential, a future possibility, and there is no conflict or dichotomy between actuality and potentiality - as both belong to the same identity.

 “An understanding of [latency], therefore, helps us to see that, despite how we may see them,